ablasetti/myspark/README.md

 # myspark

 download spark .tar.gz

+unzip with 7-zip in a local folder

-put all jars in Eclipse project and build path
+import all jars in Eclipse project and build path

 download winutils.exe (hadoop-common-2.2.0-bin-master) and put in the  spark --> bin/ C:\Users\Utente\Documents\ALE\spark-3.0.0-preview2-bin-hadoop2.7\bin